A change is coming.

 This means that big companies can essentially control large swathes of internet behaviour, have a monopoly on the resource that is data and can knowingly or unknowingly influence public discourse, and we have seen that this can have disastrous consequences for democratic processes and essential scientific information.

-Well how is this possible?
 Well because the current structure of the internet makes this kind of centralisation possible.

 Big companies privately rent servers and create large private databases to host their sites and apps.
 All the data generated by applications is legally owned by the corporation, not the user.
 The big cheese makes more and more money selling this data, which allows them to buy more servers and infrastructure, making their data collection easier and more scalable and ad infinitum until we end up where we are now.